Pakistan Television Corporation: Development

-By the 1980s, the transmissions of PTV could be reached over 90% area of Pakistan.
-In 1980s, the PTV was the sole provider of television, and dominated the electronic media industry.
+By the 1980s, the transmissions of PTV could be reached over 90% of the area of Pakistan.
+In the 1980s, the PTV was the sole provider of television and dominated the electronic media industry.
 During 1980s, the conservative ideas were promoted on the PTV as part of the government policy, and heavy investments were made on the promotion of education programming series.

-In 1990s, the PTV's programming was said initially to have intellectual appeal but succumbed to commercial pressure.
-In 1992, the composition of PTV's programming was based upon on 56% of entertainment, and only 25% of news and educational programmes.
-About 54% of national programming was based on Urdu and only 16% accounted for English.
+In the 1990s, the PTV's programming was said initially to have intellectual appeal but succumbed to commercial pressure.
+In 1992, the composition of PTV's programming was based upon on 56% of entertainment and only 25% of news and educational programmes.
+About 54% of national programming was based on Urdu, and only 16% accounted for English.

 State capital revenue

 Unlike other state-run corporations, Pakistan Television Corporation was allowed by the Government of Pakistan to raise a sizable amount of private capital to finance the stations.
 This includes a Rs.
 35 per month TV fee charge to all consumers of electricity.